yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 those who've made mistakes are **punished** while those who've done everything right are **rewarded**.

 A team of six.
-In a multimillion-dollar spaceship.
+In a multi-million-dollar spaceship.
 Flying to another planet to save one person.
 Against explicit instructions from upper management.
 They come back as national heroes.